 Like all the other pages on your website, your product description provides an opportunity for your website to be found and ranked by search engines.
-This means that when writing your product description, you need to consider two things: firstly it needs to convince the reader to buy your product and secondly, it needs to be found by search engines so someone can read it!
+This means that when writing your product description, you need to consider two things: convince the reader to buy your product and it needs to be found by search engines so someone can read it!

 It can be a chicken and egg situation in deciding which of these two things you should concentrate on first, so today we're explaining how to do both - at the same time!
-We're also going to list the characteristics a great product description has, plus show you how to write product descriptions which really sell!
+We're also going to list the characteristics a great product description has, plus explain how to write high converting product descriptions.

 What Makes a Great Product Description?

-The goal of a product description is to ultimately sell a product.
-It gives the customer enough compelling information and photographs for them to want to buy it immediately.
+A product description needs to gives the customer enough compelling information and photographs for them to want to buy it immediately.
 Inside a great product description, you will find:

 - reasons why the customer needs the product